Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 Define the target port.

 ### #C3:
-Define the amount of threads to use.
+Define the number of threads to use.

 ### #C4:
 Define the target IP.